TTC-Schenkon/training-poll/readme.md

 This repository provides a simple training poll for sports clubs to manage their training sessions.
 Please note that it requires a custom configuration to function properly.

 ## Configuration
 Before using the poll, ensure you have a **config.php** file set up with the following variables.
-This file should be located two folders above the root of the repository.
+This file should be located three folders above the root of the repository.

 ```php
 $server = "YOUR SERVER";   // Database server address